 An international sensation of stage and screen, Peter Shaffer's Amadeus pits the accomplished composer, Antonio Salieri, against the enfant terrible of the music world, the brilliant Wolfgang Amadeus Mozart.
 This production of symphonic proportions plays out on the stage of Kleinhans Music while the Buffalo Philharmonic Orchestra performs Mozart’s glorious compositions, including parts of his Requiem, under the direction of acclaimed Conductor JoAnn Falletta.
 ICTC Artistic Director Vincent O'Neill stars in the role of Salieri.
 ICTC Producing Director Fortunato Pezzimenti directs

 The Seedbed is a chilling family drama by the author of the hugely successful play The Cobbler.
 A middle aged couple welcomes their wayward 18 year old daughter home to celebrate their seventeenth wedding anniversary.
-Unbeknownst to her mother and stepfather, the daughter is accompanied by her new fiancé, who is the same age as her stepfather who has raised her since infancy.
-The wide age gap between the couple becomes the catalyst for a succession of increasingly volatile confrontations that shake the family to its core and sends them hurtling toward the inevitable revelation of an unspeakable family secret.
+Unbeknownst to her mother and stepfather, the daughter is accompanied by her new fiance, who seems like a shocking and disturbing choice for their daughter.
+The arrival of the couple becomes the catalyst for a succession of increasingly volatile confrontations that shake the family to its core and sends them hurtling towards the inevitable revelation of an unspeakable family secret.

 In pre-World War I England, Ronnie Winslow, a fourteen year old cadet has been accused and expelled from naval college for stealing a five shilling postal order.
 His father, Arthur Winslow, believes his son to be innocent and, enlists the help of his suffragette daughter and a prominent barrister, Sir Robert Morton, to prove it.
 Together they begin a long and dramatic campaign to gather public support and win the right to have the case heard in the high court.
 A Broadway hit play, based on actual events, this compelling story of family honor and the pursuit of justice will ring true to all.